Overview of hand infections

-Infections of the upper limb are common and account for up to 35 percent of patients admitted to a hand surgery service.
-The majority of patients with acute hand infections are healthy and active young adults who have either neglected or appropriate, but delayed, treatment for minor trauma .
-More severe infections with significant morbidity are seen in patients with impaired immune status.
+The majority of patients with acute hand infections are healthy and active young adults who neglect treatment for minor trauma; more severe infections are seen in patients with impaired immune status.

-The initial evaluation and management of a hand infection includes a focused history and examination, and often involves laboratory evaluation and imaging.
+The initial evaluation and management of hand infection includes a focused history and examination and often involves laboratory evaluation and imaging.
 The area of erythema should be marked to help document progression of the infection.
+Empiric antibiotics should be started.
 Elevation of the hand and arm and application of a heat pack, along with appropriate pain control, will decrease swelling and provide comfort.
-Empiric antibiotics should be started.
-These measures are discussed below.

 - Tosti R, Ilyas AM.
 Empiric antibiotics for acute infections of the hand.
 J Hand Surg Am 2010; 35:125.